Sorry, you need to enable JavaScript to visit this website.

 Feedback

-Throughout the programme, written work is submitted and detailed feedback is provided.
-Students submit two essays and a dissertation.
-Informally, feedback is also provided through regular supervisions.
-At the end of each term, supervisors write an online report which can be viewed by the student via the Postgraduate Feedback and Reporting System.
+Throughout the programme, students will submit work and receive feedback.
+Informally, feedback is also provided through supervisions.
+At the end of each term, supervisors write an online report, which can be viewed by the student via the Postgraduate Feedback and Reporting System.

 Assessment